Sizhe-Chen/DAmageNet/README.md

 * Institute of Image Processing and Pattern Recognition in Shanghai Jiao Tong University

 # Description
-* Details of DAmageNet can be viewed in [Universal Adversarial Attack on Attention and the Resulting Dataset DAmageNet, [IEEE TPAMI](https://ieeexplore.ieee.org/document/9238430)]
+* Method of DAmageNet can be viewed in "Universal Adversarial Attack on Attention and the Resulting Dataset DAmageNet", [IEEE TPAMI](https://ieeexplore.ieee.org/document/9238430)]
 * DAmageNet is a massive dataset containing universal adversarial samples generated from ImageNet.
 * DAmageNet contains 50000 224*224 images, whose original images have been centrally cropped and resized.
 * DAmageNet images have an average root mean square deviation of around 7.32 from original samples.